christian-marie/rdp-talk/slides.md

 It's called RDP, or Ramer-Douglas-Peuker.
 It's used in robotics, aparrently.

+Thomas Peucker (Geographer/Computer Scientist) changed his last name to Poiker to reflect the pronunciation because Americans and Canadians were pronouncing Peucker more like Puker.

 # Step 1.
 Bring meaning to your futile existance by typing

 Shun the inflexible contexts and load the strings some more, we won't get